Leinster Junior Hurling Championship

-The Leinster Junior Hurling Championship is a junior "knockout" competition in the game of Hurling played in the province of Leinster in Ireland.
-The series of games are organized by the Leinster Council.
+The Leinster Junior Hurling Championship was a junior "knockout" competition in the game of Hurling played in the province of Leinster in Ireland.
+The competition was organized by the Leinster Council.

-The winners of the Leinster Junior Hurling Championship each year progress to play the other provincial champions for a chance to win the All-Ireland Junior Hurling Championship.
+The winners of the Leinster Junior Hurling Championship each year progressed to play the other provincial champions for a chance to win the All-Ireland Junior Hurling Championship.

-Generally, the strong hurling counties have fielded their second team in this competition.
-In recent years though, they have participated in the Leinster Intermediate Hurling Championship instead.
-Since 2005, the competition has been suspended, with the counties participating in the Christy Ring Cup or Nicky Rackard Cup instead.
+Generally, the strong hurling counties fielded their second team in this competition.
+The competition was suspended in 2005, with counties participating in the Joe McDonagh Cup, Christy Ring Cup, Nicky Rackard Cup, or Lory Meagher Cup instead.

 Teams

 2004 championship

 The championship was suspended after the completion of the 2004 Leinster Junior Hurling Championship.
 Five counties competed in the championship.